The Sound For Picture and Games Program

-Train for a career in Game Audio and Post-Production by immersing yourself in the studio responsible for dozens of video games you already play.
+Train for a career in Game Audio and Post-Production in the studio responsible for dozens of video games you already play.
+Jump start your career in just 1 year and produce audio for the games and media you love!

 Train at a “AAA” Game Audio House